grafana/grafana-opentelemetry-starter/README.md

 ## Configuration

-Finally, configure your application.yaml or application.properties either for Grafana Cloud or Grafana Agent.
+Finally, configure your application.yaml or application.properties either for Grafana Cloud, Grafana Agent or OpenTelemetry Collector.

 ### Grafana Cloud